fttlov/JCAdvance/README.md

 <details>
   <summary><h2>Technical changes and bug fixes</h2> (Click to open)</summary>
   <br>

+- Interface and profiles.
+A new 3-layer menu has been introduced.
+Layer 0 is for before connecting devices, Layer 1 is for after connecting, and Layer 2 is the classic menu.
+Layer 2 is too cluttered, but has been retained for compatibility, as well as for information on hotkeys and the old profile management system.
+Profiles: In the original code, there was a strict separation between profiles for Xbox (reading .ini files from the XboxProfile folder) and Keyboard/Mouse (KMProfile).
+It was impossible to emulate both XBOX and KM buttons in a single profile.
+In the current implementation, the main XboxProfile folder emulates any buttons, and profiles are managed via Config.exe.
+However, you can still switch between profiles using hotkeys both within the XboxProfile folder and between folders; KMProfiles is retained for compatibility.

 - Default program polling rate is now 125 Hz (sleepTimeout=8 in config.ini; 1 sec = 1000ms / 8).
 CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources. <br>
 Due to certain limitations within some functions in the code and bugs in JoyShockLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — a clearly insufficient rate for smooth movement, especially for Gyro Mouse. <br>
 What limitations?
 The Wheel function did not work properly when SleepTimeout < 15 and has been rewritten, adding WheelXboxHoldTimer.
 For the full changelog of JoyShockLibrary, see the fork page: https://github.com/fttlov/JoyShockLibrary